jdolak/plnd4u/docs/schema.md

     PRIMARY KEY(req_code)
 )
 ```
+ - This table does not need to exist
  - 4-letter `req_code` codes from PATH, e.g. "WRRH" for writing & rhetoric
  - I can also compile all of these if needed
  - Also planning to use this for any requirement fulfilled by many courses, e.g. CSE electives